nEXOSkyline/AttenuatorSlider/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 Lastly, if there is anything that is unclear or needs to be done, ask the Professor.
 As for the files or anything else that has been worked on by me, the professor should be able to help you.
-However, if he cannot, have him contact me.
+However, if he cannot, have him contact me and I can help out.